LukeGrahamLandry/franca/devlog.md

   the file starts with the string "pax_global_header" which i guess has more stuff in there, idk, but it's shaped like a file so it seems i can just ignore it and still get all my files out (for the one .tar.gz file i've tested).
+- deflate
+  - spent far too long on not reading the BFINAL bit

 ## (Oct 13)